Atram26/Project-Tea-Cozy/README.md

-I created a design for a fictional tea online shop.
+I created  design for a fictional tea online shop.